ezubaric/acl-2023/_pages/faq.md

 ## Anonymity/Non-Archival

-Is it OK to withdraw my paper from ICLR 2021 and submit to NAACL?
+Is it OK to withdraw my paper from ICLR and submit to ACL?
 {: .question}
 If a non-anonymous version of the paper was made publicly available before the ACL 2023 anonymity period, it is OK to withdraw from ICLR and submit to ACL.
 However, if de-anonymization on withdrawal results in the paper being de-anonymized for the first time,  the paper would violate the ACL anonymity policies.